 Here’s the printable recipe :-)

-Whole Wheat No Knead Focaccia with Rosemary and Sea Salt
+Whole Wheat Focaccia with Rosemary and Sea Salt

-- In a small bowl or measuring cup, mix yeast and water (I usually run hot water from the faucet into my pyrex measuring cup, and add the yeast directly in, whisking together to dissolve).
+- In a small bowl or measuring cup, mix yeast (1 teaspoon) and 2 cups of warm water (I usually run hot water from the faucet into my pyrex measuring cup, and add the yeast directly in, whisking together to dissolve).

-- In a large bowl, mix together white and whole wheat flours with the kosher salt.
+- In a large bowl, mix together white flour (3 cups) and whole wheat flour (1 1/3 cups) with the kosher salt (2 teaspoons).